DaveVoorhis/Wrapd/README.md

 alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.

+For a skeleton working application built using Wrapd, see https://github.com/DaveVoorhis/Wrapd-demo

 *"Wrapd" is pronounced "wrapped", "rapid" and "rapt."*

 * SQL access is helpfully *wrapped*, not awkwardly hidden.